d12frosted/elpa-mirror/stable-melpa/vscode-icon-readme.txt

+;;; Commentary:
-This package provides a utility function that returns vscode style icons.
+;; This package provides a utility function that returns vscode style icons.
-The entry point is `vscode-icon-for-file'.
+;; The entry point is `vscode-icon-for-file'.